-Best Prime Day External Hard Drive Deals 2020: HDDs and SSDs | Digital Trends
+Best Prime Day External Hard Drive Deals: Last Chance to Save | Digital Trends

 Seagate Game Drive 2TB External Hard Drive for Xbox$65

-Western Digital My Passport 4TB External Hard Drive$109
+Western Digital My Passport 4TB External Hard Drive$107

 Seagate Game Drive 2TB External Hard Drive for PS4$65